My Little Pony fan convention

 The vendor hall of BronyCon 2014 at the Baltimore Convention Center.

 A My Little Pony fan convention (also called a brony convention, brony con, or pony con) is a fan convention organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
 These conventions bring together fans of the show to participate in various activities including panels, workshops, vendor halls, cosplay contests, and meet-and-greets with voice actors, writers, and other people involved in the production of the show.
 The first significant brony convention, BronyCon, was held in New York City in 2011 and initially attracted 100 attendees, but grew dramatically in subsequent years, reaching over 10,000 attendees in 2015.

 These conventions typically span a weekend and feature specialized events such as brony music concerts, charity auctions, and interactive activities with show creators.
 While the fandom is predominantly male, conventions have attracted diverse audiences, with BronyCon recording 34% female attendance in 2014.

-As of 2025, despite the original television series ending in 2019, active conventions continue worldwide in various locations—including the United States, Canada, United Kingdom, Germany, Italy, the Netherlands, Russia, the Czech Republic, and China—with many of them maintaining strong charitable components and raising tens of thousands of dollars for various causes.
+As of 2025, despite the original television series ending in 2019, active conventions continue worldwide in various locations—including the United States, Canada, United Kingdom, Germany, Italy, the Netherlands, Russia, the Czech Republic, China, and South Korea—with many of them maintaining strong charitable components and raising tens of thousands of dollars for various causes.
 With the closure of BronyCon in 2019, Everfree Northwest is the largest brony convention in the world.